ColleagueRiley/X11-Drag-n-Drop/README.md

 Xdnd Actions are actions the target window wants to make with the drag data.

-`XdndActionCopy` is used when the target window wants to copy the drag data
+`XdndActionCopy` is used when the target window wants to copy the drag data.

 ```c
 const Atom XdndActionCopy = XInternAtom(display, "XdndActionCopy", False);